Ballysax Stakes

 The Ballysax Stakes is a Group 3 flat horse race in Ireland open to three-year-old thoroughbreds.
 It is run over a distance of 1 mile and 2 furlongs (2,012 metres) at Leopardstown in April.

 History

 The event was formerly held at the Curragh, and it used to be classed at Listed level.
 It was transferred to Leopardstown in 1993, and promoted to Group 3 status in 2003.
 The 2014 running was held at Navan as the normal Leopardstown fixture was judged to be too early in the season to serve as a trial race for the European classics.

 The Ballysax Stakes is currently run in memory of Patrick W. McGrath (died 2001).
 McGrath served as chairman of the Racing Board (a precursor of Horse Racing Ireland), which purchased Leopardstown Racecourse in 1967.
-The race serves as trial race for various European classics and the most recent winner to go on to a classic victory was Harzand, winner of the Epsom Derby in 2016.
+The race serves as trial race for various European classics and the most recent winner to go on to a classic victory was Christmas Day, winner of the Epsom Derby in 2026.